uber/cadence/docs/design/2290-cadence-ndc.md

 Version history is a newly introduced concept which provides high level summary about version information of workflow history.

 Whenever there is a new workflow history event generated, the version from domain will be attached.
-Workflow mutable state will keep track of all hisory events & corresponding version.
+Workflow mutable state will keep track of all history events & corresponding version.

 Example, version history without data conflict:

+Data center A comes with initial version: 1
+Data center B comes with initial version: 2
+Shared version increment: 10

 T = 0:  adding event with event ID == 1 & version == 1
 ```